1. Knowledgebase

 2. Chain Authorizations

-What is a chain authorization, and when do I apply for it?
+What is a Chain Authorization, and when do I apply for it?

 The advantage for the intermediary (the intermediary can be, for example, an accountant or accounting firm) is that he can use a single eHerkenning to act on behalf of several companies to log in to services for which he is authorized.
 He then does not have to apply for another separate eHerkenning for each company he represents.